danjonweb/NCRAutocompleteTextView/README.md

   It's worse for the dark theme.
 I'm not sure how to work around this -- if anyone has any suggestions, let me know.

-- Undo is broken but this shouldn't be very hard to fix.
-Just need to add a shouldChangeTextInRange: and didChangeText call.
+- <strike>Undo is broken but this shouldn't be very hard to fix.
+Just need to add a shouldChangeTextInRange: and didChangeText call.</strike> This is fixed now.

 NCRAutocompleteTextView (old, but still useful as a reference)
 =======================